An investor pitch deck is one of the most important documents you will create as a founder.

 Your product is the key to tapping into the market opportunity you’ve identified.
 Clearly explain to investors how it works and how it’s different from other products on the market, and showcase any intellectual property behind it that investors may find particularly valuable.

 Explain how you market and sell your product.
 Use sales data and customer stories to show that your go-to-market strategy is working.
 Highlight any prominent customers and key use cases to demonstrate confidence in your company.

 Don’t leave your investor presentation wishing you’d said something more.
 If there’s anything else about you and your company that stands out, such as compelling statistics or interesting stories, include them in your deck.

-Download our Investor Pitch Deck Template Download
+Investor Pitch Deck Template Download

-To find out how to properly put all these pieces together within a full presentation, click here and download our free investor pitch deck template for startups.
+To find out how to properly put all these pieces together within a full presentation, click here and download our investor pitch deck template for startups.